stevecaldwell77/serverless-bug-2984/README.md

     ..
     Serverless: Stack removal finished...

-You can verify that `service1` is still around, and see that `StackStatusReason` is set to `Export ServerlessBug2984BucketArn cannot be deleted as it is in use by serverless-bug-2984-service2-dev`:
+You can verify that `service1` is still around:

     aws cloudformation describe-stacks \
         --stack-name serverless-bug-2984-service1-dev

+Note that the stack's `StackStatusReason` is set to:

+    Export ServerlessBug2984BucketArn cannot be deleted as it is in use by serverless-bug-2984-service2-dev

 ## Cleanup